CroPo/roguelike-tutorial-2018/part_12/README.md

 distance to the player.
 This should help to increase performance, since the fov doesnt need to be updated for every entity in every turn.

+I ran into bigger mutability-caused problems here, and it took some time to solve it all.
+To be fully honest at this point, the whole architecture at this point is quite a mess.

+### Dungeon Generator

+Also, there is one major flaw with the dungeon generator at this moment: It can easily become an endless loop if the generator fails to find space for new rooms.
+This leads to the game not continuing either on start or when the player goes down one level.

+To address this problem, the loop needs to be controlled with a few new parameters:
+1. A minimum of rooms which need to be generated
+2. Once these are generated, another counter will be running which counts the failed attempts to create a room, too.
+If these exceed a maximum, no ore rooms will be generated and the dungeon will be presented as-is.
+The counter is reset for each room generated
+3. The maximum number of rooms is still a break condition